ioos/conda-recipes/README.md

 [Obvious-CI](https://github.com/pelson/Obvious-CI/https://github.com/ioos/conda-recipes/blob/master/.travis.yml#L14-L31).

 **CAVEAT:**  Windows users must be aware that the packages here are not fully tested in a Windows environment.
-Some bugs related to path and/or others might surface when trying to use them.
+Some bugs (for example hard-coded paths) might surface when trying to use them.
 In that case open a issue here and [upstream](http://en.wikipedia.org/wiki/Upstream_%28software_development%29).